ryannining/karyacontroller/README.md

 - implement flow control between motion gcode and non motion gcode *
 - 4 axis X Y Z E *
 - implement endstop reading (xmin xmax , etc)*
+- eeprom configuration (step/mm, accel, travel accel, jerk, max axis) *
+- heater with PID E0 *
-- config files to set pins and parameter
+- config files to set pins and parameter *
-- G0 and G1 can have different acceleration (travel vs feed/extrude)
+- G0 and G1 can have different acceleration (travel vs feed/extrude) *
+- backlash for all motor
 - backward planner
 - interrupt timing
-- eeprom configuration
-- heater E0

 for now it still not use timer interrupt, just use micros() to control the timing..